Robert William Mackowiak

 - Born June 20, 1976 in Oak Lawn, IL USA

 Rob Mackowiak (pronounced "mah-KOH-vee-ack)," has a wife, Jennifer, and a son, Garret, born May 28, 2004.
 Mackowiak was drafted by the Cincinnati Reds in the 30th round of the 1995 amateur draft, but did not sign.
-In the following year's amateur draft, Mackowiak was drafted in the 53rd round by the Pittsburgh Pirates, and was signed by Pirates scout Bill Bryk.
+In the 1996 amateur draft, Mackowiak was drafted in the 53rd round by the Pittsburgh Pirates and was signed by Pirates scout Bill Bryk.

-In 1996, Mackowiak spent his first professional baseball season with Bradenton.
-In 1997, Mackowiak moved on to Erie, where he helped the SeaWolves reach a first-place finish.
-He ended up hitting the second-most doubles in the club for the season.
-Mackowiak began the 1998 season with Single A Pirates affiliate Augusta, before moving over to Lynchburg, high class A. He finished the season hitting .268 with four homers and 39 RBI in 111 games with the two clubs.
+In 1996, Mackowiak spent his first professional baseball season with the GCL Pirates.
+In 1997, Mackowiak moved on to the Erie SeaWolves of the New York-Penn League, where he helped the team reach a first-place finish.
+He ended up hitting the second-most doubles for the club for the season.
+Mackowiak began the 1998 season with Single A Pirates affiliate Augusta GreenJackets, before moving over to the Lynchburg Hillcats, in high Class A. He finished the season hitting .268 with 4 homers and 39 RBI in 111 games with the two clubs.
 He was also ranked second in the Lynchburg club in triples.
 1999 was another split season for the rising Mackowiak.
 Whereas he started the season in Lynchburg, he was promoted to the Altoona Curve club where he hit safely in the first 15 of 17 games.
 His production fell off at the end of the season, however, where he was batting a mere .208 in his final 36 games.

 2001 was a big season for Mackowiak.
-While beginning the year in Triple-A Nashville, Mackowiak excelled in his games.
-The Pirates bought Mackowiak's contract on May 18.
-Mackowiak's major league debut was at second base against Milwaukee, where he went 0-for-3 with an intentional walk.
-Mackowiak's first major league home-run came off of Florida's Braden Looper at PNC Park on May 30.
+While beginning the year with the Triple-A Nashville Sounds, Mackowiak excelled in his games.
+The Pirates bought Mackowiak's contract on May 18th.
+He made his major league debut at second base against the Milwaukee Brewers on May 19th, when he went 0-for-3 with an intentional walk.
+Mackowiak's first major league home run came off the Florida Marlins' Braden Looper at PNC Park on May 30th.
 2002 was Mackowiak's first full season in the majors, where he made 76 appearances (40 starts) in right field, 42 appearances (37 starts) in center field, 26 appearances (22 starts) at third base, three appearances (one start) at second base and two appearances in left field.

 2003 saw Mackowiak's second Opening Day start for the Pirates organization, and continuing his jack-of-all-trades status at the club, appeared at five different positions in his first 10 games (RF, CF, LF, 2B & 3B).
-When Mackowiak registered just one hit in 21 at bats (.048) before being optioned to AAA Nashville on June 8.
-Mackowiak was recalled by Pittsburgh on August 19, and proceeded to post a career-high four hits in his return to the Bucs on August 20, in St. Louis.
-Mackowiak bested his career highs in the 2004 season in all of his offensive categories, and also marked his third straight year on the Pirates Opening Day roster.
-In a memorable occurrence for many, Mackowiak hit a walkoff grand slam against Joe Borowski to win the first of a doubleheader against Chicago, approximately nine hours after Mackowiak received news of the birth of his son, Garret; in the second game, he hit a game-tying home run in the 9th inning.
+When Mackowiak registered just one hit in 21 at bats (.048) before being optioned to AAA Nashville on June 8th.
+Mackowiak was recalled by Pittsburgh on August 19th, and proceeded to post a career-high four hits in his return to the Bucs the next day, against the St. Louis Cardinals.
+Mackowiak bested his career highs in all offensive categories in the 2004 season, and also marked his third straight year on the Pirates' Opening Day roster.
+In a memorable occurrence for many, Mackowiak hit a walk-off grand slam against Joe Borowski to win the first game of a doubleheader against the Chicago Cubs, approximately nine hours after he had received news of the birth of his son, Garret; in the second game, he hit a game-tying home run in the 9th inning.

 As of the end of the 2005 season, Mackowiak had a .258 batting average with 52 home runs after 593 games over the course of 5 seasons.

-Mackowiak has been known for starting the season quickly, then fading as the year progressed.
-A solid contributor as a utility man, his biggest problem has been a tendency to strike out.
-Pirates fans note that "you can't spell Mackowiak without two K's."
+Mackowiak was known for starting the season quickly, then fading as the year progressed.
+A solid contributor as a utility man, his biggest problem was a tendency to strike out.
+Pirates fans noted that "you can't spell Mackowiak without two K's."

 Mackowiak has had some off-the-field troubles, including a DUI citation in 2003 when he drove the wrong way down a one-way street.